 William James Ward captured my current sentiments so well when he said, “Feeling gratitude and not expressing it is like wrapping a present and not giving it.”

 Finally, I drove to my sister’s house for my final delivery.
-She and her husband made dinner (which we had planned), and she surprised me with a dinner party with our grandparents (which only some of us had planned).
-How sneaky!
+She and her husband made dinner (which we had planned), and she surprised me with a dinner party with our grandparents (which only they had planned).
 After a delicious and heart-warming meal, I then visited some friends who helped me turn over the ground of my heart and spoiled me with a second dessert- Ban-offee, from Screen Door.

-So there we have it: a cycle of scarcity and abundance come full circle.
-Transform the gunk and debris, the grief and ugliness into something you feel proud to share.
-Keep chipping away.
-Give it away and let it go because nothing is ours to keep forever.
-More will come back to you than you expected and in ways you hadn’t planned.
-Therein lie the blessings and the reason for gratitude.
+So there we have it: Gratitude and abundance come full circle.
+Give all that you can because nothing is ours to keep forever.
+More will always come back to you than you expected and in ways you hadn’t planned.
+Therein lie the blessings and the magic of gratitude.